 Intent

 At St. Joseph’s, our intention for science is to support children in exploring and discovering the world around them in order for them to develop a deeper understanding of the world in which we live.
 We strive to empower children with the scientific knowledge and skills that will give them a solid foundation from which to develop themselves as scientists in our school, at secondary level and hopefully beyond.
-We aim for our children to be scientifically literate, used to using and applying scientific vocabulary in their verbal and written responses in science but also, where possible, in other areas of the curriculum to help children to realise the transferability of the subject.
-In addition, it is important to our Catholic ethos to give children opportunities to make links between science and their faith to help children to see how science features in many other aspects of their lives.
+We aim for our children to be scientifically literate, used to using and applying scientific vocabulary in their verbal and written responses in science and to be familiar with the skills that scientists use when conducting practical enquiries.

 Implementation

-We follow the National Curriculum programmes of study for science and our children develop their knowledge and skills in a spiral approach, as children revisit and build upon previous learning across the biology, chemistry and physics strands of the subject.
-The subject co-ordinator is responsible for the planning of science and ensures that teachers are fully equipped with the teaching structure, activities and resources that will enable us to achieve our aims.
+We follow the National Curriculum programmes of study for science and our children develop their knowledge and skills in a spiral approach, as children revisit and build upon previous learning.
+The subject co-ordinator is responsible for the planning of science and ensures that teachers are fully equipped with the necessary teaching structure, activities and resources.

 Impact

 As a result, our children enjoy and are enthusiastic about science in our school.
+They like finding out about the world around them, enjoy practical activities and having opportunities to investigate concepts in their own way and also presenting their findings verbally.
 They are able to explain the phenomena they experience and the concepts they encounter, grounding their ideas in scientific thinking.
-This is epitomised by the impressive ideas and often very original thinking children show in creating investigations to take part in Ealing’s annual Science Fair.
-St. Joseph’s regularly attend the fair and have enjoyed success in the past.
-There is a clear progression of children’s work, showing a range of topics and evidence of the curriculum coverage for all science topics.
-Teachers constantly seek to push children’s learning forward and standards in science at the end of the key stages are good.
+This is epitomised by the impressive ideas, often very original thinking and application of scientific concepts and vocabulary which children in Years 4 to 6 show in creating investigations to take part in our annual school science fair.
+There is a clear progression of children’s work, showing a range of topics and evidence of the curriculum coverage for all science units.
+Standards in science at the end of the Key Stages are good.